 After the deposit fee, you will also have to pay an annual maintenance fee; this is usually around 1-2% and is taken before your profits are paid.

-As they can vary from account to account, remember to consider all the fees that you'll have to pay when you compare Investment ISAs so that you're able to choose the best investment ISA possible.
+As they can vary from account to account, remember to consider all the fees that you'll have to pay when you compare Investment ISAs so that you're able to choose the best one possible.

 Should you invest?

 Before looking at how to open an Investment ISA, you should strongly consider whether it would make better sense to put your cash elsewhere, or if you are moving other investments what fees you will have to pay.

 Investment ISAs (sometimes called stocks and shares ISAs and the successor of maxi ISAs) should always be treated as a mid to long term investments and as a result shouldn't be used in an attempt to make quick gains.

 There are two main reasons for this: firstly although your returns through income from shares and profits are likely to be greater than the interest you'd get from cash over the long term, any capital in an investment can go up or down in value.

 Secondly the amount you pay in fees for an Investment ISA will usually negate a significant part of your returns for at least a couple of years - although this will vary depending on how much you invest and where.

 This is because the most significant expense you have to pay is likely to be the initial deposit fee of around 5% of your capital, followed by annual account fees on top of this.

 All types of investment will leave your money exposed to a certain element of risk.